VSkin

 Install the open-source extension

-Make sure you are logged into Steam in the same browser.
+Make sure you are signed in to Steam in the same browser.
 The extension reads the same inventory data your browser already sees on your Steam inventory page, including items that are currently trade-locked.

 Keep your API keys private

 As a habit, never enter a Steam Web API key on any third-party site.
-Periodically open Steam's API key page and revoke any key you do not recognize.
+Periodically open Steam's API key page and revoke any key you do not recognise.
 VSkin never needs one.

 Frequently asked questions